Glasgow Corporation Tramways

 Glasgow Corporation Tramways Inspector No 47 — photo undated, but possibly taken in the last week of the trams in 1962.
 Photo courtesy of Stephen Howarth.

-A blow-up of the above photo showing details of the Time Keeper's uniform.
+An enlargement of the above photograph showing details of the timekeeper's uniform.
 His long coat is identical to those worn in the same period by inspectors, save for the embroidered grade on the collars; the cap is also similar, but with the grade embroidered on a hat band rather than the prominent nickel cap badges worn by inspectors.

-A blow-up of the inspectors' group photo above, showing the Chief Inspector.
-He is wearing a Glasgow 'coat of arms' badge on his cap (see below for an example).
+A blow-up of the inspectors' group photograph above, showing the Chief Inspector.
+He is wearing a Glasgow municipal-device badge on his cap (see below for an example).

-Glasgow 'coat of arms' Chief Inspector's cap badge — brass.
+Glasgow municipal-device chief inspector's cap badge — brass.
 Author's Collection.

 A virtually identical badge to that above, but this time in gilded brass.
 This is certainly more modern than the brass version, and is very likely an example of the epaulette badges issued to Chief Motor Inspectors from 1946 onwards.
 Author's Collection.